Eighteen ways to make your life (somewhat) easier and (somewhat) better while applying for disability:

 💥 It’s a great idea to learn the difference between SSI & SSDI.
 It will help you feel a lot less confused when you read the rest of this site.
 Learn the difference here.

-💥 If you are able to qualify for a caregiver, that will certainly make life much easier!
-It may also make it easier for you to have someone assist with scheduling doctor’s appointments, getting to the doctor, mailing things, or making phone calls.
+💥 If you are able to qualify for a caregiver, that will certainly make life much easier in many ways!
+It may also help your application to have someone who can assist you with scheduling doctor’s appointments, getting to the doctor, mailing things, or making phone calls.
 How to Get a Caregiver

-💥 For financial survival and other assistance, please check out: How to Survive While Applying.
+💥 For financial survival and other assistance, please check out: How to Survive Financially While Applying.

-💥 If you need transportation, look into free and low-cost paratransit programs in your area.
+💥 If you need transportation, look into free and low-cost paratransit and other transportation programs in your area.

-💥 If you run into any problems with your application, take a look here: How to Experience Technical Difficulties
+💥 If you run into any problems with your application, take a look here: How to Solve Your Social Security Problems

-💥 If you are curious how high or low your disability check will be here’s How Aster Figured Out How Much Actual Benefits He Would Actually Get
+💥 If you are curious how high or low your disability check will be here’s How Much Money Will I Get if I Am Approved for Disability?

 💥 If you have questions, and you’re having trouble finding answers, check out: How to Escape the Information Black Hole